2019 Israeli airstrikes in Iraq: Tafuf Brigade strike

 On 22 September, violent explosions caused by airstrikes took place at a base belonging to "Liwa al-Tafuf" 13th Brigade of the Popular Mobilisation Units.
 An Iraqi security official told The New Arab that drones may have been used in the attack.

 Responsibility

-On 22 August 2019 Israeli Prime Minister Benjamin Netanyahu confirmed that Israel had been carrying out operations against Iran in Iraq, saying "We are working against Iranian consolidation—in Iraq as well."
-US officials also confirmed that Israel was behind the attacks later in the day.
+On 22 August 2019 Israeli Prime Minister Benjamin Netanyahu hinted stated on 20 August 2019 that "Iran is not immune anywhere".
+On 22 August, Netanyahu, confirmed that Israel had been carrying out operations against Iran in Iraq, saying "We are working against Iranian consolidation—in Iraq as well."
+US officials later confirmed that Israel was behind the attacks.